varunalla-sjsu/CMPE282-ELMS/README.md

 ### Project Introduction
    Acquiring loans from financial institutions requires a high amount of documentation and processes to be followed along with necessary proof and capability demonstration for loan repayment.
 In contrast to the corporate world where all the employees are already vetted and undergo rigorous background checks before initial onboarding.
 This brings forth a unique proposition of disbursement of loans, which can be a percentage of the salary provided to the employee.
 This removes the hassle for the employees in acquiring loans and provides the enterprise a unique way of maintaining employee financial welfare.
 	The system strives to provide a single place where the employees can request loans and pre-close existing loans. the system provides necessary functionalities to assess the loan application and also provides a facility to approve/reject loan applications, along with dashboards that provide metrics based on the role that is accessing the application.
 	The application is built with security and privacy in mind, leveraging cloud services for delivery.
 The individual loan application information is obfuscated from the loan approver, to give anonymity to the loan requester by providing only information needed to decide on the approval of the application.
 The loan requester has holistic access to all the details regarding the loan, including the loan repayment schedule and current credit score rating within the organization.
-The application provides access restrictions via login roles and Single Sign-On functionalities.
+The application provides access restrictions via login roles and cognito based authentication.
 The application is built to scale as per requirements and will be cost-effective given the pay-per-user cloud benefits.

    ###### Feature List: